Chargebacks

 Reason code 4517: Insufficient or unclear reply to dispute inquiry letter

-Fully itemized documents aren't clear or complete and directly link the cardholder to the transaction.
+Fully itemized documents are not clear or complete and do not adequately link the cardholder to the transaction.

 To dispute this type of chargeback, you need to provide the following: